13.7 Spectral Purity, Order Confusion, and Peculiarities

 4. As a stellar target may not be perfectly centered, pipeline fluxes may, in general, be treated as lower limits.
 Exceptions are the CCD G430L and G750L modes which utilize a Lyot stop.

 More complete details on these points can be found in STIS ISR 1998-20 by R. Bohlin and G. Hartig.
-Regardless of the size of the slit, remember that a peakup will ensure the greatest wavelength accuracy, since an offset of the target in the dispersion direction will be miscalibrated as an offset of the wavelength scale (see Section 8.1.1 and Section 8.3.1).
+Regardless of the size of the slit, it is important to remember that a peakup will ensure the greatest wavelength accuracy, since an offset of the target in the dispersion direction will be miscalibrated as an offset of the wavelength scale (see Section 8.1.1 and Section 8.3.1).

 Figure 13.95b: Throughputs of STIS long slits from stsynphot data.